jdeolive/geotools-old/spike/web/sphinx/source/examples/querylab.rst

 **PostgisDataStoreFactory**.

 The **JDataStoreWizard** displays a dialog with entry fields appropriate to either a shapefile or PostGIS database.
-It requires a few more lines of code that **JFileDataStoreChooser**, used in :ref:`quickstart` to prompt the user for a shapefile, but has the advantage of flexibility.
+It requires a few more lines of code than **JFileDataStoreChooser** which was used in :ref:`quickstart` to prompt the user for a shapefile, but adds flexibility.

 The query methods
 -----------------